cloud-gov/cg-site/_docs/getting-started/accounts.md

 #### To change your password

-* **If you know your current password:** You can [log in](https://login.fr.cloud.gov/login) and then [change your password here](https://account.fr.cloud.gov/change-password).
+* **If you know your current password**

+*Follow these steps:*

+1. Login to your cloud.gov account at https://login.fr.cloud.gov/
+1. Go to https://account.fr.cloud.gov/change-password to change the password
+    1. Enter your old password into the `Old Password` input
+    1. Then create and enter the new password into `New Password` input and confirm it in the `Repeat New Password` input
+    1. Finally, click *CHANGE*

+#### To reset your password

-* **If you're logged out and forgot your password:** You can [reset your password](https://account.fr.cloud.gov/forgot-password) to log in with a temporary password, then [change your password](https://account.fr.cloud.gov/change-password).
+* **If you're logged out and forgot your password**
-* **If you're logged out and your password has expired:** You still [reset your password](https://account.fr.cloud.gov/forgot-password) to log in with a temporary password, then [change your password](https://account.fr.cloud.gov/change-password).
+* **If you're logged out and your password has expired**

+*Follow these steps:*

+1. Go to log into your cloud.gov account at https://login.fr.cloud.gov
+1. Click on *Forgot your password?* link to reset your password
+1. Enter your email address into the `Email address` input and click *SEND EMAIL* to receive the reset password confirmation email
+1. Go to you email and click on the verification link in the first step of that email
+1. Enter your email address in the `Email address` again on the reset password verification page and click *VERIFY EMAIL*
+1. Your email is verified and then copy/save the temporary password under the `Your temporary password`.
+1. Login to your cloud.gov account at https://login.fr.cloud.gov/ with the new temporary password
+1. After logging in, go to https://account.fr.cloud.gov/change-password to change the password
+    1. Enter the temporary password into the `Old Password` input
+    1. Then create and enter the new password into `New Password` input and confirm it in the `Repeat New Password` input
+    1. Finally, click *CHANGE*

 #### If you need to change TOTP to a new device

 If you need to register a TOTP token on a new device and still have access to your old device (e.g. you got a new phone and still have your old phone), you can [reset your TOTP token here](https://account.fr.cloud.gov/reset-totp).
 Log in with your old device then reset your token.
 You'll be logged out and can set up tokens on your new device on your next log in.

 #### If you can't access your token codes